SaraOukkal/Parasitoid_diptera/README.md

 Repository : Clustering

-In this step we perform clustering with to gather candidate loci and viral proteins in the same clusters based on sequence homologies.
+In this step we perform clustering to gather candidate loci and viral proteins in the same clusters based on sequence homologies.
 First we need to concatenate the filtred queries loci (Control+Tachinids+Hymenoptera) with the proteins from the target (Refseq virus DB)

 Mmseqs clustering + change results format with mmseqs createtsv + filter clusters (remove those with only viruses and those with more than 50 species):
 - Clustering.sh

+Clustering.sh contains 4 steps :
+- It creates query and target databases with mmseqs createdb
+- It performs the clustering with mmseqs cluster
+- It create a tsv file with mmseqs createtsv
+- It filters clusters based on composition criteria and creates a fasta file per cluster with the python script MMseqs2_clust_to_tab_to_seq.py

 ## BUSCO Phylogeny:

 Repository : BUSCO_phylogeny

+Creates a species phylogeny based on 586 BUSCO genes :
+- Snakemake Snakefile_BUSCO_phylogeny_sara

 ## Candidate loci Phylogeny:

-Repository : Loci_phylogeny
+Repository : Clustering

+First it aligns sequences from each cluster, then it groups HSP together, and realigns the clusters with HSP.
+The second step is to generate the phylogenies from each cluster.

+- Snakemake_Cluster_ali_phylo

+## Genomic environement analysis :
-## Mapping:
+### Mapping:

 Download SRA reads (bash):
 - SRA_download_*.sh to run fastq-dump
 - run_SRA_download_*.sh to run SRA_download_*.sh on the cluster for all species specified in a list

+### Coverage :

-Compute coverage (bash):
+Compute coverage for each genomic position (bash):
 - Coverage_*.sh to run samtools depth
 - run_Coverage_*.sh to run Coverage_*.sh on the cluster for all species specified in a list

+### Transposable elements :

+This step is based on homology search to highlight the presence of transposables elements on insect genomes.
+- Snakemake_ET_search_Control
+- Snakemake_ET_search_Hymeno
+- Snakemake_ET_search_Tach

+### Scaffold coverage and presence of BUSCO and/or transposable elements :

+-  Snakemake_Env rules Add_genomic_env_TE_cov_pvalues.py on each genome
+-  Add_genomic_env_TE_cov_pvalues.py creates the null coverage distribution and tests whether each scaffold containing a candidate locus is part of the insect genome
+-  Merge_FDR.py Merges results for each genomes to one table and corrects pvalues for multiple tests (False discovery rate).

+## Monophyly analysis:

+Monophyly is analyzed in each cluster to form monophyletic events of viral elements endogenization within the species tree.

+-  Monophyletic_assessment.R